 With poor communication skills in each others’ language, it has been an unusual work-in-progress between two disparate “pen pals.”
 What would ensue if I ever met the 83-year-old classical music-loving philanthropist?
 We were about to find out!

 Franco invited us to visit him a couple of years running, and we finally found the means and time to go (we skipped our planned 20-year anniversary return to Ireland in 2009 in order to plan this more extensive trip to Italy).
 We thought we were just going on vacation, but it turned out Franco had other plans: a full, day-by-day schedule of harp guitar research and adventures!
 In fact, it wasn’t until a few days before the event that I learned I would be giving a public lecture (and I hadn’t even brought the pope outfit).

-Not knowing the full extant (and seriousness) of our itinerary, we actually came close to cancelling the trip when we were delayed once, then again (and still jostling flights and routes when finally at the airport) by that pesky volcano that all but shut down Europe.
+Not knowing the full extent (and seriousness) of our itinerary, we actually came close to canceling the trip when we were delayed once, then again (and still jostling flights and routes when finally at the airport) by that pesky volcano that all but shut down Europe.

 Thank goodness we persevered, as this would prove to be the trip of a lifetime.
 Day 1 consisted of nothing but a really lousy flight on Alitalia, on an old plane with worn bucket seats that defied any attempt at sleeping.

 But we slapped ourselves awake to meet our benefactor Franco, along with Sylvia, the delightful full-time translator he had engaged to be our guide.

 The morning was spent on a cab ride around the coastline of the city, including our first authentic gelato.